rankutah/blog/sites/rank-utah/content/services/local-seo.md

 2. Strategizing with you to get more reviews and what to do with the ones you have
 3. Updating your website URL to include UTM parameters so we can track your Google Business Profile performance in Google Analytics and Google Search Console
 4. Improving your description to increase the number of clicks your profile receives
-5. Adding photos and videos to optimizing for visibility
+5. Adding photos and videos to optimize for visibility
 6. Ensuring your business hours are accurate and explaining the impact on visibility
 7. Adding your services to improve profile engagement and visibility
 8. Ensuring you have an ongoing promotional post to increase engagement and visibility